bailey27/cppcryptfs/README.md

 The developer has been using cppcryptfs in forward (normal) mode for over a year and hasn't lost any data.
 At least one other person is using it.
 There haven't been any serious issues reported.

-Reverse mode undergone only limited testing by the developer.
+Reverse mode has undergone only limited testing by the developer.

 Binary releases are on the [releases page](https://github.com/bailey27/cppcryptfs/releases).